w3c/webref/README.md

 The consolidated file is generated from curated extracts in the `ed/css` folder.
 These extracts, released in the `@webref/css` package until version 7, come with the following guarantees:

+- All extracts follow the [relevant JSON schema](https://github.com/w3c/reffy/blob/main/schemas/files/extracts/css.json) in the version of Reffy that was used to crawl the specs.
 - All values in CSS files can be parsed by the version of [CSSTree](https://github.com/csstree/csstree) used in `peerDependencies` in `package.json`.
 - No duplicate definitions of entries in CSS files provided that CSS extracts of [delta specs](https://github.com/w3c/browser-specs/#seriescomposition) are not taken into account (such extracts end with `-n.json`, where `n` is a level number).
 The term "entries" includes CSS properties, at-rules, selectors, types and functions.
 Please note that specs may still extend entries defined elsewhere (to define new values for CSS properties, or new selectors for at-rules).
 - CSS extracts contain a base definition of all CSS properties that get extended by other CSS property definitions (those for which `newValues` is set).